-Religious Education will focus on Buddhism this term we will be exploring what it is like to be a Buddhist living in Peterborough; how and where Buddhists worship; how the Sutras influence the lives of Buddhists; exploring the festival, Buddha Day and why the Buddha is an inspirational leader.
+Religious Education will focus on Hinduism this term.
+We will be exploring what it is like to be a Hindu living in Peterborough; how and where Hindu’s worship; exploring Hindu festivals.